Standing Together (movement)

-Standing Together (עומדים ביחד; نقف معًا, Naqif Ma'an) is an Israeli grassroots movement that aims to bring together Arab Israeli and Jewish Israeli communities in the struggle for Israeli-Palestinian peace, equality and social justice.
+Standing Together (עומדים ביחד; نقف معًا) is an Israeli grassroots movement that aims to bring together Arab Israeli and Jewish Israeli communities in the struggle for Israeli-Palestinian peace, equality and social justice.
 Known for its purple paraphernalia and branding, it is the largest Arab-Jewish grassroots movement in the country.
-Standing Together first became active in 2015, and had about 5,300 members as of April 2024.
+Standing Together first became active in 2015, and had about 7,000 members as of December 2025.

 The movement opposes neoliberalism and the Israeli occupation of the Palestinian territories.
 It aims to further LGBT rights, women's rights, workers' rights (including disability benefits) and full equality for Palestinian citizens of Israel.
 Since the Gaza war began in October 2023, the movement has played a role in the anti-war and pro-ceasefire protests within Israeli society.

 Organization

 Standing Together founders have cited Podemos, Momentum, Syriza, and the Democratic Socialists of America as inspirations but have stated they do not want the movement to become a political party.
 The movement's focus on both economic and social justice has been called a strength.

 The movement has nine chapters, called "circles", across Israel: in the Sharon, the Triangle, and in the Negev, in the major cities of Haifa, Tel Aviv, and Jerusalem, and in the college campuses of Tel Aviv University, Ben-Gurion University, the University of Haifa, and in the Hebrew University of Jerusalem.

 The movement aims to ensure equal treatment for Arab and Jewish-Israelis.
 The leadership has roughly equal representation of each group, and the movement publishes all material in Hebrew and Arabic.
 However, as of 2018, the movement had more Jewish-Israeli members than Arab-Israelis.

 Alon-Lee Green and Rula Daood are the National Co-Directors of the movement, Uri Weltmann is the movement's national field organizer, and Sally Abed is the head of the resource development department.
 They are all elected leaders with the movement's leadership.